3.4. Fourier Transform¶

 3.4.4.
 Convolution¶

-The convolution of two functions and is defined as:
+The convolution of two functions and

 The Fourier transform of a convolution is: